 The towns and cities offer multi-storey car parks, as well as those at shopping centres.
 Most of them are attended and entry is by ticket.
 Roadside spaces tend to be charged with coin metres.
 Some areas do have attendants, but you should make sure they are wearing a company uniform and can show you ID before you part with any money.

 Pretoria is home to the Union Buildings, which house the President's office and the official seat of the South African government.
 Here you will also find the hilltop monument dedicated to the Voortrekkers of the 19th Century.
 Travel to Johannesburg to visit Mandela House, the former home of Nelson Mandela which now serves as a museum to his life and work.
-In Cape Town you will find the Castle of Good Hope, a 17th Century fort, or for something completely different, drive out to Bathurst to pay a visit to the world's largest artificial pineapple.
+In Cape Town you will find the Castle of Good Hope, a 17th Century fort, or for something completely different, drive out to Boulders Beach to see beach penguins, or take a road trip to Cape Point and check out the incredible views.

 The world famous Table Mountain can be found in Cape Town, while Oudtshoom offers the Cango Caves.
 The beautiful Blyde River Canyon is an essential stop for all visitors to South Africa, and animal lovers won't want to miss the Addo Elephant National Park.